yoshinorin/qualtet/README.md

 ## Remarks

-Qualtet **does not escape HTML** when creating or updating a content if you POST a content with `htmlContent` field.
+Qualtet **does not escape HTML** when creating or updating a `htmlContent` field when you POST it.
 Please escape it yourself before POST.

 ## Examples